ui5-community/babel-plugin-transform-modules-ui5/README.md

 };
 ```

-Which might create an exported module that looks like:
+Which might export a module that looks like:

 ```js
 {